donkshel/fraud_detection/README.md

 - Investigate feature importance and interpretability techniques
 - Develop ensemble methods combining multiple models

+## Deployment
+App was deployed and hosted to streamlit via the link https://fraudapprevised.streamlit.app/
 ## License
 This project is submitted as part of academic requirements for the Bachelor of Science in Data Science at Meru University of Science and Technology.